-Miss P. let out a purr and languidly batted my hand as I reached out to rub her out the meat, Miss P. gave me the side eye that told me she wanted a bite.
+Miss P. let out a purr and languidly batted my hand as I reached out to rub her tummy.

+I had decided on macaroni and cheese with crab for dinner, and had splurged on a Dungeness crab that was precooked and cleaned.
+As I cracked the shell and separated out the meat, Miss P. gave me the side eye that told me she wanted a bite.